molgenis/TIMID/README.md

   3.)
 In the third step the new (raw) data is uploaded, including the new MGS plots (files);

 ## Step2: Combining the raw data files
+Combining the Metagenomics and cultured data is done by the script processData.py: